MintMCP

 3. TrueFoundry MCP Gateway

 TrueFoundry builds on a simple but powerful insight: most organizations already have AI infrastructure for managing LLMs.
-Instead of building parallel systems for MCP tools, TrueFoundry unifies everything into a single control panel delivering 3-4ms latency at 350+ RPS on a single vCPU.
+Instead of building parallel systems for MCP tools, TrueFoundry unifies LLM and MCP management into a single control plane, with public materials often citing low-millisecond overhead and 350+ RPS on a single vCPU.

 Primary Focus

-The platform's in-memory policy enforcement achieves governance without database query overhead.
-MCP Server Groups provide logical isolation so different teams can experiment without creating security conflicts—critical for platform teams supporting multiple product groups.
+The platform's in-memory policy enforcement is designed to support governance without database query overhead.
+MCP Server Groups provide logical isolation so different teams can experiment without creating security conflicts, critical for platform teams supporting multiple product groups.

 Key Capabilities